Jewellery Valuers in the Exeter area

 Mr Inkpen has spent a lifetime in the jewellery trade's many facets, starting out in jewellery design and manufacture producing high quality jewels in London's West End, through to owning a retail jewellers.
 Now focusing exclusively on the appraisal and valuation of jewellery, diamonds, gemstones and watches, Michael operates a totally independent valuation practice that is centrally located in Exeter.

-Michael sits on the management committee of the IRV and has been a contributor to the Institute′s Certificate of Appraisal Theory educational program... [more]
+Michael sits on the management committee of the JVA and has been a contributor to the Certificate of Appraisal Theory educational program of the IRV... [more]

 Types of Jewellery Valuations